 - Turn the IP to 'Sauté' mode in the 'More' setting.
-Add the vegetable oil, followed by the chopped red onions and the bay leaves.
+Add the vegetable oil (or ghee), followed by the chopped red onions and the bay leaves.
 Sauté until the onions are translucent.

 - Add the ginger-garlic paste, followed by the lamb cubes, and all the spice powders (cumin, coriander, garam masala, fennel, red chili powder) and continue to stir.
 The lamb will release its liquids.

 - Add the canned tomatoes and stir it well with the rest of the ingredients.
 Make sure you scrape up any bits of onion or ginger-garlic paste that may adhere to the bottom of the pot.